RyanShook/traveladapter/readme.md

 ## Getting Started

 TravelAdapter.xyz is a simple travel adapter database that provides detailed information on electrical outlets, plug types, and voltages for specific regions around the world.
-The only framework used is Bootstrap 4, there are no other frameworks used.
+The site is built using HTML and Bootstrap so that anyone can contribute!

 ## Contributing